gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-Contexts, different implementations can achieve that and different mechanisms may be used for features such as mutual authentication, rekeying etc.  The DTLS Key Management Method may use a number of DTLS Key Management methods depending on what is being implemented and available and/or according to the local policies.
+Contexts, different implementations can achieve that and different mechanisms may be used for features such as mutual authentication, rekeying etc.  The DTLS Key Management Method may use a number of DTLS Key Management Methods depending on what is being implemented and available and/or according to the local policies.
 DTLS Key Management Methods are defined in their own specific documents, and needs to be registered in the IANA